algoverzum/problemset/topics/min-max/shortest-word/statement/statement.en.md

 ## Shortest Word
-You want to enter the treasury of an ancient civilisation.
-During your adventures you have already obtained the list containing the keyword, but there are several words on the list as misleading clues.
-Fortunately, you know that the keyword is the shortest word on the list.
+You want to enter the treasury of an ancient civilization.
+During your adventures, you have already obtained the keyword list, but several words are on the list as misleading clues.
+Fortunately, you know the keyword is the shortest word on the list.
 Find the keyword!

 ### Input
 The first line of the input contains a single integer: $N$